 - Overuse, stress or direct trauma to the joint (e.g. repeated kneeling)

-- Underlying disease (e.g. osteoarthritis, gout)
+- Underlying condition (e.g. osteoarthritis)

 Six tips for joint pain relief

 When your joints are aching, here are some tips that might bring you relief:

 - Self-care: avoid moving your joint in ways that worsen the pain.
 If your joint pain is due to injury, applying ice may help reduce inflammation.
 However, for joint pain caused by osteoarthritis, using a heat pack may give you relief.